DimKaisaris/Student-Chess-Games/README.md

 To clean the data I follow the steps from the **[Copy of Cleaning Log](https://github.com/DimKaisaris/Student-Chess-Games/blob/main/Processed%20Files/Copy%20of%20Cleaning%20Log.docx)** and all changes which I make during the Process and Analysis Phases I record them in the **[Change Log Tzimas.K](https://github.com/DimKaisaris/Student-Chess-Games/blob/main/Processed%20Files/Change%20Log%20Tzimas.K.docx)**

+## Analysis Phase
+To extract valuable information, many simple and advanced functions were used.
+Many charts and pivot tables were created as well.
+Take a look at the final spreadsheet as uploaded in .xlsx format if you wish **[Rapid Games(K. Tzimas)](https://github.com/DimKaisaris/Student-Chess-Games/blob/main/Processed%20Files/Rapid%20Games%20(K.%20Tzimas).xlsx)**